webivan1/TestWork11072021/README.md

 # Create a database name
-docker-compose run --rm crud-php-cli php bin/console doctrine:database:create
+docker-compose run --rm crud-php-cli php bin/console doctrine:database:create -- you can catch an error about this DB already exists, no worries

 # Execute all migrations
 docker-compose run --rm crud-php-cli php bin/console doctrine:migrations:migrate